I got rejected again

 I forgot to add but I tried to enrol on doing a night course to redo my English lang but I wasn't allowed to do it for free till I was 18 or enrol at the college but I had already enrolled at my current sixth form.

-(Original post by SAVEafrica)
+Original post by SAVEafrica

 I forgot to add but I tried to enrol on doing a night course to redo my English lang but I wasn't allowed to do it for free till I was 18 or enrol at the college but I had already enrolled at my current sixth form.

-(Original post by SAVEafrica)
+Original post by Flyingbadger

 Hi,